andrewreese16/book-review/README.md

 # Book Review App
-Welcome to the Book Review App!
-This application allows users to manage books, write reviews, and interact with a vibrant community of book enthusiasts.
-Below you'll find a comprehensive overview of the app's features, user stories, and setup instructions.
+Welcome to the Reader Realm!
+This application allows users to manage books, and write reviews.
+Below you'll find a comprehensive overview of the app's features, and user stories.

 ![Application image](/public/assets/project2.png)